--1.
+- -1.
 If the site load exceeds the certified design load, the integrity of the affected components against the site load must be verified.

--2.
+For the value obtained by dividing the site load by the certified design load in the load comparison, when it can be confirmed that the value after the third decimal place does not affect the checking value as a strength evaluation result, then if the value does not exceed 1.00 after rounding off the third decimal place, it may be considered that the integrity against the site load has been confirmed. - -2.
 In the verification in -1. above, the response and applied stresses, etc., from the site load must be obtained based on a strength evaluation with the same design methodologies and thinking on safety factors, etc., as those applied at the time of the type certification (hereinafter called the original design method), and the allowance for the proof stress peculiar to the components must be shown.
 When any judgment is made in this strength evaluation, the grounds for the validity of that judgment shall be indicated by citing international standards and guidelines.

--3.
-When citing the original design methodology in the strength evaluation based on the site load, the documents which can be used to confirm the details of the original design method indicated in the type certificate, the related conformity statement and its certification evaluation report shall be submitted to ClassNK as reference materials.
+- -3.
+When citing the original design methodology in the strength evaluation based on the site load, the documents which can be used to confirm the details of the original design method indicated in the type certificate, the related conformity statement and its certification evaluation report shall be submitted to ClassNK as reference materials. - -4.

--4.
 In the report which summarizes the strength evaluation based on the site load, a table shall be included which lists each individual component verified and shows the excess ratio of the site load to the certified design load and the tolerance obtained from the results of the strength evaluation shown in -2. above for each component as a summary.
 The basis for the values in that table shall be clearly indicated in an appropriate manner, such as by attaching a detailed statement to the report or by citing a separate volume.